 At least one of the symptoms must be delusions, hallucinations or disorganized speech.

 Since the onset of schizophrenia is sometimes associated with brain structure abnormalities, psychiatrists may order brain scans like magnetic resonance imaging (MRI) and computed tomography (CT) as part of the investigations.

 Biological treatments and psychological treatments are often combined to treat schizophrenia.

 Antipsychotic medications are used in the management of schizophrenia.
-There are the older first generation antipsychotic medications (FGAs) and the newer second generation antipsychotics (SGAs or atypical).
-Nowadays, SGAs are used more commonly as the first-line treatment in schizophrenia because they tend to have a more favourable side effect profile.
+There are the older first-generation antipsychotic medications (FGAs) and the newer second-generation antipsychotics (SGAs or atypical).
+Nowadays, SGAs are used more commonly as the first-line treatment in schizophrenia because they tend to have a more favorable side effect profile.
 Examples of some common side effects include sedation, extrapyramidal side effects such as stiffness of joints, shuffling steps, dry mouth, blurred vision, weight gain, and less commonly tardive dyskinesia which are abnormal writhing movements.

 Psychological treatments may be helpful as long-term support for patients with schizophrenia.
-There is good evidence to support the use of cognitive behavioural therapy for psychosis.
+There is good evidence to support the use of cognitive behavioral therapy for psychosis.

 - Cognitive behavioral therapy (CBT) for psychosis aims to support patients to recognize how their thought patterns might contribute to their feelings and in turn, may affect their vulnerability to illness.